Glamping in Devon – the best luxury camping sites for families

 We are big fans of luxury camping or glamping.
 You get all the benefits of an outdoor holiday with stargazing, toasting marshmallows and plenty of sleep-inducing fresh air for the kids, without the need to pitch your own tent.
 Here’s a selection of the top places to go glamping in Devon.

-There’s variations to suit every family, from from shepherds huts to yurts and safari tents.
+There’s variations to suit every family, from shepherds huts in North Devon to yurts in East Devon and safari tents next to theme parks.
 Which takes your fancy?

 Safari glamping tents in Devon: Crealy Meadows – Exeter